 Taking Mario Kart 8 into the online arena has been handled particularly well, and sees players placed into matches with relative ease.
 You’ll initially select whether to search for opponents globally, regionally, for registered friends and players met in previous races, or in tournaments that you’re participating within.
 After which players will be quickly pooled together and vote on which track they’d like to race around, before shortly being positioned on the starting grid.

 It is in Mario Kart TV that we see Nintendo look to tap into the community spirit, allowing you to view saved highlight reels from your races or those uploaded by your friends.
 Reels from your 12 most recent races will be saved automatically, whereas players can mark up to six highlight reels as favourites.
-Whether taking inspiration from competitors or not it is noteworthy that Nintendo have integrated the option for these to be uploaded to YouTube, an exciting prospect that will see creative minds turn their clips into an extravaganza.
+Whether taking inspiration from competitors or not it is noteworthy that Nintendo has integrated the option for these to be uploaded to YouTube, an exciting prospect that will see creative minds turn their clips into an extravaganza.

 Mario Kart 8 is nothing short of sensational.
 Under the hood, it is an expertly tuned engine that roars at far more deafening proportions than anything that came before it.
 22 years of continual refinement have allowed the incomparable Nintendo EAD to drift the series toward exquisite perfection, drawing on their own talents to craft a kart racer that is more thrilling and carefully balanced than it has ever been before.